epage/range_bounds_example/scalar-range-bounds.md

 # Summary
 [summary]: #summary

-Allow writing code that can be generic not just over every range type but also integers.
+Add an `impl RangeBounds<T> for T: Ord` to allow writing code that can be generic not just over every range type but also integers.

 See also
 - [nom's current API](examples/current)